Upcoming Events

 6:30 p.m.

 Fridays, July 10, 17 at 6:30 p.m.; Saturdays, July 11, 18 at 6:30 p.m.; Explore the latest discoveries in the cosmos and take a guided tour of the night sky during this live update.
-Perfect for ages 12 and up; all astronomy enthusiasts are welcome.
+Recommended for ages 12 and up.

 3:30 p.m.